KolbySnider/Remnant/README.md

 4. The beacon dispatches by command ID.
 BOFs go directly to the COFFLoader with the pre-packed argument buffer.
 5. Output lands in a thread-safe buffer and ships out on the following checkin as a `PKG_CMD_TASK_OUTPUT` package, correlated to the original task via `request_id`.

-### Persistent agent state

-Agent sessions — session key, task history, output, stats — get serialized to `agents.json` and reloaded on restart.
-You can kill and bring the server back without losing active sessions, as long as the beacon reconnects within its retry window.
 ---

 ## Requirements